 The researchers used questionnaire method to collect data from the population.
-She chose the questionnaire because it was the only valid method because it was the only valid method due to the distance from the schools and time and financiers.
-By using Questionnaires the researchers hoped she would get the response without any prejudices.
+She chose the questionnaire because it was the only valid method due to the distance from the schools and time and financiers.
+By using questionnaires the researchers hoped she would get the special needs in education.